 The Section 504 Home Repair program provides loans to very low-income homeowners to repair, improve, or modernize their homes or provides grants to elderly very low-income homeowners to remove health and safety hazards.
-To qualify, the applicant must meet the following: be the homeowner and occupy the house, be unable to obtain affordable credit elsewhere, have a family income below 50 percent of the area median income, for grants, be age 62 or older and not be able to repay a repair loan.
+To qualify, the applicant must meet the following:

+- be the homeowner and occupy the house and - be very low income

+For homeowners 62 and over who cannot repay a loan, grant funds are available to remove health or safety hazards or remodel dwellings to make them accessible to a household member with a disability.
+Section 504 loans may not exceed \$40,000.
+The 504 loans have an interest rate of 1% and a term of 20 years that is amortized on a monthly basis.
 Please contact your local Rural Development office to ask for additional details about eligibility requirements.
 A link to a fact sheet on this program is listed in Appendix 1.